About the property

 Magherintemple Lodge, Co.
 Antrim

 Magherintemple Lodge is located in the beautiful seaside town of Ballycastle.
-An idyllic hideaway, the Lodge is surrounded by woodland and makes the perfect backdrop for a relaxing break.
+The Lodge is surrounded by woodland and makes the perfect backdrop for a relaxing break.
 The spacious kitchen and dining room are full of light, the living room is cosy and comfortable and on cooler evenings you can enjoy the warmth of a real log fire.

-Magherintemple is a truly historic property that has connections to the Irish Patriot and humanitarian Roger Casement.
+Magherintemple is a truly historic property that has connections to the Irish Patriot and humanitarian Roger Casement (Read More).
 The location is excellent only a three-minute drive to Ballycastle and all of the wonderful sights of the North Antrim coast.

 We think you’ll love